Updated: January 31st 2019

 Located at the far eastern side of Bhaktapur Durbar Square at the end of the Palace of 55 Windows is the Siddhi Lakshmi Temple, a favorite of many visitors.
 It's also known as Lohan Dega, Siddhi Lakshmi, Siddhi Laxmi or simply Stone Temple.

-Though still standing after the 2015 earthquake, in 2017 it was taken down to be entirely rebuilt.
+Though still standing after the 2015 earthquake, in 2017 it was taken down to be entirely rebuilt in 2018.
 More details below.

 Nearly one-third of Bhaktapur's temples and buildings were destroyed in the 1934 earthquake.
 Many were restored but some were lost forever.
 In 2015 several temples were also destroyed but most were left standing.